toinsson/pyrealsense/README.md

 # Pyrealsense

 Simple [ctypes](https://docs.python.org/2/library/ctypes.html) extension to the [librealsense](https://github.com/IntelRealSense/librealsense) library.

 ## Dependencies

-The library depends on [pycparser](https://github.com/eliben/pycparser) for parsing the librealsense h files and extract enums and structures definitions.
+The library depends on [pycparser](https://github.com/eliben/pycparser) for parsing the librealsense h files and extracting necessary enums and structures definitions.
 Numpy is used for generic data shuffling.

 ## Installation